helloworlddata/us-presidential-election-county-results/README.md

 I think the Manassas City contains a faulty data point in its 2012 entry, which may be related to how Manassas City didn't really exist in 2004.
 As for that Alaskan district, as I mention in the caveats, the votes are counted by legislative district, which may have been redrawn.

 As for "Mcdowell" county in North Carolina, it seems to have been given the wrong FIPS.
 Its FIPS should be 37111, not 37117.
+Marshall County also has a FIPS error.
+And probably the rest of them, too.

 TK: Will email Data.gov about this.